GwendolyneFreddy/LCC-Readme/README_EN.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component <em>DESIGNATED</em> number which gives it a fixed install position, lets other components detect it and allows automated installers like the BiG World Setup specify component choices.
+The number of each is the component *DESIGNATED* number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />

 #### 10. Composant 1 : blabbla